Muscle Pain in Lyme Disease: Why It Happens and How It Feels

 In some cases, muscle pain overlaps with migrating pain, burning pain with normal EMG, or pain from light touch.

-Why Muscle Pain in Lyme Disease Is Often Missed
+Why Is Muscle Pain in Lyme Disease Often Missed?

-Learn more about related mechanisms here:
+Learn more about related mechanisms:

 - Persistent Lyme disease mechanisms